BigBoland41/ModTracker/README.md

 Alternatively, you can install the executable directly from the latest action on our [actions page](https://github.com/BigBoland41/ModTracker/actions/workflows/build-test.yml).
 Note that there is currently a bug where the unittest results will be blank.

-## Changes in Beta 3.0 - Downloading and Exporting!
+## Changes in Beta 4.0
-- **Download all your mods with one click!** A new "download all ready mods" button has been added to the profile details screen, along with a dropdown that lets you select the mod loader to use.
-Currently, the options are Forge, Fabric, Neoforge, and Quilt, but if there's demand for more, it shouldn't be too difficult to add!
-- **Importing and exporting profiles!** Share your mod profile with a friend by clicking the new export button in the profile details screen.
-They can import it using the new import button in the profile select screen.
-- Profiles can now be deleted from the profile select screen.
-- Clicking on a mod's name from the mod list will open that mod's Modrinth or Curseforge page in your web browser.
-- New pretty button icons have been added by importing Fontello - a font containing lots of commonly used icons.
-The license is included in the font folder.
+- **Import a profile based on your mods folder!** A new option when creating a profile has been added: import from mods folder.
+This option will look through a given folder (mods folder by default) and download mods based on the information inside the jar files.
+Unfortunately, this isn't guarenteed to find the correct mods, so be sure to double check the profile after creating it!
+- **Reorganize mods in the table** by drag and dropping the rows!
+Either drag a row in between two other rows to insert it, or drag a row directly on top another row to swap the two.
+- Mod Tracker no longer crashes when Modrinth or CurseForge APIs cannot be reached.
+Instead, a warning is shown and Mod Tracker proceeds with its saved data.
+Please note that "offline mode" is still not properly supported and some features may not work as intended.
+- Using a new CurseForge API key.
 - Bugfixes and refactoring.

 If there are any issues with this version Mod Tracker, report it on our [issues page](https://github.com/BigBoland41/ModTracker/issues).